 Social learning leads to great results.
 Workgroups that brainstorm on mobile technology can solve company problems and learn at the same time.
 Global workforces and specialists can unite when needed to resolve issues.

-Any e-learning group where there is collaboration with peers provides social interaction and increases the sense of community.
+Any e-learning group where there is a collaboration with peers provides social interaction and increases the sense of community.
 This offsets the isolation that can come with remote working. (please click link for further information).

 Gamification, however, is the ultra-tech answer to e-learning.
 Games can be for any subject and can be adapted to suit mixed skill levels.

-We know how well real life role play works to re-enforce learning.
+We know how well real-life role-play works to reinforce learning.
 Now we can role play as part of a game online, giving ourselves a break from stress, while subconsciously learning key takeaways.

 Indeed, inspiring people to learn has been a challenge in the past.
 But with gamification, they can play for fun and be given rewards as motivation.
-It sparks imagination, maximises engagement and achieves more in-depth learning.
+It sparks the imagination, maximizes engagement, and achieves more in-depth learning.

-Comparatively cheap programmes such as the language app Babbel are set to prompt and test the user according to their personal achievements.
-But the more developed the system is, the more individualised each training contract can be with totally non-linear learning maps.
+Comparatively cheap programs such as the language app Babbel are set to prompt and test the user according to their personal achievements.
+But the more developed the system is, the more individualized each training contract can be with totally non-linear learning maps.

 These systems work as both teacher and development coach.
 They can encourage the learner to look at other objectives to suit them and users are able to develop at their own pace.

 More research resources now exist solely in the digital world.
-The sheer speed and scope of the internet makes books redundant for research.
+The sheer speed and scope of the internet make books redundant for research.

 But while all that time saving is great for staff and companies alike, it only works well when backed with proper training assessments and ongoing models of evaluation.

-Much like in technology, to optimise the outcome, you need a good delivery system and someone hot to track and analyse the metrics.
+Much like in technology, to optimize the outcome, you need a good delivery system and someone hot to track and analyze the metrics.

 If as a small company, you find yourself blanching too much at this, take comfort in the latest research from California.
-It unveiled the development of a stimulator which can teach a skill by feeding information directly into a person’s brain without the effort of conscious learning
+It unveiled the development of a simulator that can teach a skill by feeding information directly into a person’s brain without the effort of conscious learning

 It will give a whole new meaning to being switched on.